Updated weekly. The methodical review of fountain pens

 Mind the ink-system math: standard international cartridges give you dozens of ink brands at commodity prices, while proprietary formats tie you to one manufacturer.
 A piston filler removes cartridge costs entirely if you are willing to fill from a bottle.

-— from our Pilot Metropolitan Fountain Pen review, value for price dimension
+— from our Pilot Kakuno Fountain Pen review, value for price dimension